Census of agriculture: US Virgin Islands

 The first census of agriculture was conducted in the United States Virgin Islands (U.S. Virgin Islands) in 1920 and the second in 1930.
 Other censuses were conducted at a ten-year interval through 1960 when, starting with the census taken in 1964, the U.S. Virgin Islands were included in the quinquennial (five-year) Census of agriculture Plan.
 Successively, the dates were adjusted in order to coincide with economic censuses, and, consequently, the subsequent censuses of agriculture were conducted in 1978 and 1982.
 After 1982, censuses of agriculture were reverted to a five-year cycle.
 The census of agriculture 2018 was the fifteenth one to be undertaken in the U.S. Virgin Islands.
 This U.S territory was planning a new census of agriculture in 2022.

 Uruguay

 The first census of agriculture in Uruguay was conducted in 1852.
 From 1852 to 2000, four livestock censuses and 14 general ACs were carried out.
 The last census of agriculture was carried out in 2011.
 The country was planning a new census of agriculture in 2022.

 Venezuela

 The first census of agriculture of the Bolivarian Republic of Venezuela was carried out in 1937.
 In 1949, 1961 and 1971, the censuses of agriculture and the censuses of population and housing were carried out jointly.
 A series of independent censuses of agriculture were conducted in 1985, 1997 and 2008.
+The report of the 2024 census was not published.